Radio Free Asia’s mission is to provide accurate and timely news and information to Asian countries whose governments prohibit access to a free press.

 Check here for up-to-date notices for RFA employees.

-Radio Free Asia operates under the oversight of the Broadcasting Board of Governors (BBG), an independent, autonomous entity responsible for all U.S. government and government sponsored, non-military, international broadcasting.
+Radio Free Asia operates under the oversight of the United States Agency for Global Media (USAGM), an independent, autonomous entity responsible for all U.S. government and government sponsored, non-military, international broadcasting.